Secure accommodation and deprivation of liberty

 Without an order

 Under ChA 1989, s 25 a child may be kept in secure accommodation without a court order for a maximum of 72 hours, whether or not consecutive, in any period of 28 days.
-Before doing so, the local authority must be satisfied that the statutory criteria are met and must consider the child's welfare although that need not be their paramount consideration.
-The provisions of ChA 1989 (in England), and SSW(W)A 2014 (in Wales), also enable the local authority to act in order to protect the public from serious injury even if inconsistent with promoting and safeguarding the child’s welfare.
-It should consult the child, parents and others, as far as reasonably
+Before doing so, the local authority must be satisfied that the statutory criteria are met and must consider the child's welfare—the welfare of the child will be a consideration of great importance, but is not paramount for the purposes of ChA 1989, s 25.
+The provisions of ChA 1989 (in England), and SSW(W)A 2014 (in Wales) also enable the local authority to act in order to protect the public from serious injury, even where inconsistent with promoting and

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.